ComHem/sermo-event-api/README.md

 ### inbound typing

-The inbound typing event is sent continously when the customer is typing.
+The inbound typing event is sent continuously when the customer is typing.
 This will enable the agent to see what the customer is about to send.

 ```json
 {